-We believe that our company is just that: ours.
-We have a sense of pride in our company and take steps to protect it.
-Everyone must do their part by safeguarding our company's assets, and using them properly and responsibly.
+We believe that our organization is just that: ours.
+We have a sense of pride in our organization and take steps to protect it.
+Everyone must do their part by safeguarding our organization's assets, and using them properly and

-Crombie relies on each of us to handle our company's funds, assets and financial information with care.
-This involves being honest and accurate with financial reports and being disciplined and having integrity in managing company expenses.
-When we demonstrate financial integrity and responsibility, it enables the trust of unitholders, government agencies and other stakeholders.
+Crombie relies on each of us to handle our organization's funds, assets and financial information with care.
+This involves being honest and accurate with financial reports and being disciplined and having integrity in managing organization expenses.
+When we demonstrate financial integrity and responsibility, it enables the trust of Unitholders, government agencies and other stakeholders.
 It also helps us support our ongoing operations and plans for future growth.